Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Navigate to http://localhost:8000 on your browser.

-The application is running locally; Let's make it work on the internet.
+The application runs locally; let's make it available on the internet.

 Generate the JAR file